-Professor of Earth System Science and Senior Fellow at the Freeman Spogli Institute and the Woods Institute for the Environment
+Professor of Civil and Environmental Engineering and Senior Fellow at the Woods Institute for the Environment

 Current Research and Scholarly InterestsWe study the interactions between food production, food security, and the environment using a range of modern tools.

-Professor of Medicine (Infectious Diseases) and Senior Fellow at the Woods Institute and the Freeman Spogli Institute and Professor, by courtesy, of Health Research and Policy (Epidemiology)
+Professor of Medicine (Infectious Diseases) and Senior Fellow at the Woods Institute and the Freeman Spogli Institute and Professor, by courtesy, of Epidemiology and Population Health

 Current Research and Scholarly InterestsDr.
 Luby’s research interests include identifying and interrupting pathways of infectious disease transmission in low income countries.
-He works primarily in Bangladesh.